BHARATH-V-P/Targeted-Social-Media-Platform-Analysis-Mobile-Laptop-User/README.md

-# Targeted Social Media Platform Analysis:Laptop and Mobile Users
+# Targeted Social Media Platform Analysis: Laptop and Mobile Users

   This project involves building a classification model to predict weather the product was taken or not.
 The predictions were seperately made for both Laptop and Mobile Users.
 The aim of this project is to optimize models and create interactive dashboards to visualize trends and specific patterns from the dataset.